 Aside from being a clinician, he has held various administrative positions such as Deputy Head of both Woodlands and Ang Mo Kio Polyclinics, and Deputy Director for the Community Engagement and Patient Empowerment at the NHG Cluster level.
 During his tenure at Yishun Community Hospital, he was in charge of Medical Affairs and Manpower Planning duties.
 Prior to joining Singapore’s healthcare system in 2008, he has worked at various medical specialties and settings in the United Kingdom as well as Brunei.

-Djoni has been an active community grassroots volunteer for 10 years.
-He spearheads the Active Ageing Committee at the constituency where he currently serves.
-He also sat at various committees such as the Chairperson of Woodlands Ring Secondary School Advisory Council and served as Board Member of the Yusof Ishak Mosque.
+Djoni is also an active community grassroots volunteer.
 He has received numerous community awards such as the Healthcare Humanity Award 2013, AIC Community Excellent Care award 2018 and Service in Education Award 2020.

 Shirley oversees the nursing division focusing on raising competency, standards, patient safety and care delivery service experience.
 She was previously with Tan Tock Seng Hospital and has held appointments at Raffles Hospital.
 With more than 35 years of healthcare experience in both government and private institutions, she brings with her a wealth of experience in nursing leadership and quality.
 She holds a Bachelor in Nursing from Griffith University and attended the Managing Healthcare Delivery programme from Harvard Business School.